 8. Lightly work the dough into a circular shape with your fingertips until about 1/2 to 3/4-inch thickness all around.
 Lightly press in the edges to help them hold together.
 (Do not use a rolling pin.
 The dough will look shaggy and rough around the edges, which is what you want.
 You can also work the dough into 1 or 2 long rectangles about 4 to 5 inches wide, then cut at 45 and 90 degree angles to form the scones.)

 9. Repeat with second dough and then slice each circle into 6 medium sized, triangular scones.

-10. Place pan in the freezer for 10 minutes and preheat your oven to 425 degrees.
-Be sure your oven rack is in the center position.
+10. Place pan in the freezer for 10 minutes and preheat oven to 425 degrees with oven rack in center.

 12. Bake for 12 to 15 minutes until the tops have risen and are cracked, and the bottom edges are golden brown.
 Let cool for 30 minutes then move to a cooling rack and allow to fully cool.

-13. To make the glaze, whisk together powdered sugar, cream and vanilla extract.
+13. To make the glaze, whisk together powdered sugar, remaining 3 teaspoons heavy whipping cream and remaining 1 teaspoon vanilla extract.
 Add more cream to thin out if needed.
 Drizzle or spread over cooled scones and sprinkle poppy seeds over top.